jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 from lowest pitch to highest.
 These numbered notes are called “scale degrees”.
-Scale degree numbers are often written with “hats”, like this: 1&#x302;, 2&#x302;, etc.
+Scale degree numbers are often written with “hats”, like this: 1&#x302;, 2&#x302;, 3&#x302;, etc.
 The first degree of a scale (1&#x302;) is often called the “tonic”.

 The intervals between scale degrees are often described in terms of “half steps” and “whole steps”.
-A “half step” is the smallest interval on the fretboard, the distance between the notes on a string on either side of one fret (a “semitone” or “minor second” interval).
+A “half step” is the smallest interval on the fretboard, the distance between the notes on either side of one fret (a “semitone” or “minor second” interval).
 A “whole step” is two half steps, a distance of two frets (a “tone” or “major second” interval).

-Each scale can be defined as a formula that specifies the half steps and whole steps between scale degrees.
+Most scales can be defined with a formula that specifies the half steps and whole steps between scale degrees.
 For example, the major scale formula can be written like this:
 WWHWWWH (a whole step from 1&#x302; to 2&#x302;, a whole step to 3&#x302;,